AriFordsham/GHCWiki/commentary/prim-ops.md

 ### Inline PrimOps

 Inline PrimOps are operations that can be compiled into a short sequence of code that never needs to allocate, block, or return to the scheduler for any reason.
-An inline PrimOp is compiled directly into Cmm? by the [code generator](commentary/compiler/code-gen).
+An inline PrimOp is compiled directly into [Cmm](commentary/rts/cmm) by the [code generator](commentary/compiler/code-gen).
 The code for doing this is in [compiler/codeGen/StgCmmPrim.hs](/trac/ghc/browser/ghc/compiler/codeGen/StgCmmPrim.hs).

 ### Out-of-line PrimOps